ikunetwork/WhitePaper/README.md

 <img width="900" alt="NIH Funding 2003-2015" src="https://github.com/marcgug/White-Paper/raw/master/NIH%20Annual%20SPend.png">

-The outcome is a ~20 year backlog of potential medicines waiting for funds to enter clinical trials - posing serious threats to life extension.<sup>[10](#f10)</sup> There are over 10,000 diseases afflicting humans of which less than 600 have known treatments.<sup>[11](#f11)</sup>  All the while generic medicines have proven to be safe and inexpensive, and can be redeveloped to treat many more diseases or conditions, for which there is currently no quality treatment.<sup>[12](#f12)</sup> Redeveloped medicines can be fully realized (e.g. FDA approved) in just one clinical trial for as little as $5 million, while significantly lowering any potential reason for future litigation.<sup>[13](#f13)</sup>  The industry model as it currently stands is clearly a failure and does not account for redevelopment of medicines.<sup>[14](#f14)</sup>  The holdup is not the science, but the incentive to efficiently mobilize resources to realize the science.
+The outcome is a ~20 year backlog of potential medicines waiting for funds to enter clinical trials.<sup>[10](#f10)</sup> There are over 10,000 diseases afflicting humans of which less than 600 have known treatments.<sup>[11](#f11)</sup>  All the while generic medicines have proven to be safe and inexpensive, and can be redeveloped to treat many more diseases or conditions, for which there is currently no quality treatment.<sup>[12](#f12)</sup> Redeveloped medicines can be fully realized (e.g. FDA approved) in just one clinical trial for as little as $5 million, while significantly lowering any potential reason for future litigation.<sup>[13](#f13)</sup>  The industry model as it currently stands is clearly a failure and does not account for redevelopment of medicines.<sup>[14](#f14)</sup>  The holdup is not the science, but the incentive to efficiently mobilize resources to realize the science.
 Blockchains enable digitally programmable incentive models to coordinate resources where it was not previously possible.

 ### IKU Approach

-A liquid clinical trial acceleration network focused on redeveloping medicines serving to efficiently achieve longer life expectancies while providing entry and exit opportunities through a fungible licensing mechanism enforced on the [Ethereum] blockchain.
+A liquid clinical trial acceleration network focused on redeveloping existing medicines serving to efficiently achieve R&D productivity improvement by orders of magnitude,  while providing entry and exit opportunities through a fungible licensing mechanism enforced on the [Ethereum] blockchain.
 IKU is the Manhattan Project for clinical research efficiency.
 See Figure C:

 **Figure C: Existing Medical Funding Models**